Ekti Tarar Khonje

-Ekti Tarar Khonje is a 2010 Bengali-language film that was directed by Abhik Mukhopadhyay.
+Ekti Tarar Khonje is a 2010 Bengali-language film that was directed by Avik Mukhopadhyay.
 The film stars Shayan Munshi, Arpita Pal, Rudranil Ghosh, and veteran actor Dhritiman Chatterjee.
 Dev appeared in a cameo role.

 Plot

 It deals with a small-town boy, who comes to Calcutta to be a film actor, and gets involved in a modern-day thugee cult.